feomike/feomike.github.com/_posts/2014-07-08-great-american-cyclists-innovation.md

 ---
 layout: posts
-title: Great American Cyclists: Subtitle Innovation
+title: Great American Cyclists - Subtitle Innovation
 desc: This is an ignite talk i gave at a staff event.
 The intent of this talk is really to refresh our understanding of that great american sport, cycling, and tie it all back to our understanding of innovation.
 shortdesc: This is an ignite talk i gave at a staff event about american cycling and innovation.
-permalink: /post/great-american-cyclists-subtitled-innovationit.html
+permalink: /post/great-american-cyclists-subtitled-innovation.html
 ---

 This post is an ignite talk that i gave at a staff event yesterday.